Pablo de Ballester

-Bishop Paul (de Ballester-Convallier) of Nazianzus (Barcelona, Spain, 3 July 1927 – City of Mexico, Mexico 1984) was a convert from Roman Catholicism to Eastern Orthodoxy who became the titular bishop of Nazianzus in Mexico, and was martyred in 1984.
+Bishop Pablo de Ballester of Nazianzus (Barcelona, Spain, 3 July 1927 – City of Mexico, Mexico 1984) was a convert from Roman Catholicism to Eastern Orthodoxy who became the titular bishop of Nazianzus in Mexico, and was martyred in 1984.

 In addition to his religious and pastoral activities, Bishop Paul was a historian, philosopher and humanist.
 Besides his native Catalan and Spanish, he also knew Greek, French, Italian, English, Latin, and Portuguese.
 His father Francisco Ballester Gales was a prominent speaker of the Ido international language (esperanto-reformed).
 He co-authored a method to learn this international language.